retaildevcrews/k6labs/labs/in-cluster/README.md

 ### Open Grafana dashboard

-- Enable port-forward from CLI
-   > **Note**
-   > Each port forward below needs to be run from its own termina/shell
-   > k3d --version

-    ```bash
-    kubectl port-forward service/prometheus-service 9090:8080 -n monitoring
-    ```

-    ```bash
-    kubectl port-forward service/grafana 3000:3000 -n monitoring
-    ```

-- Access Grafana from browser at  <http://localhost:3000> - *you can log into your local instance of Grafana by using the default creds admin/admin*

 🛑 Note: To successfully navigate to `localhost` you must **Open Codespaces in VS code desktop**

+Access Grafana from browser at  <http://localhost:32000> - *you can log into your local instance of Grafana by using the default creds admin/admin*

 ## Deploy k6 from docker image